gpgreen/EMS-Repo/README.md

 There's a way to specify a different file so that permissions are not an issue.
 TODO: What is it?

 There are port assignments that must be unique.
-Remember that these are specified for the alfresco-view-share as well as the alfresco-view-repo.
+Remember that these are specified for the EMS-Share as well as the EMS-Repo.
 You may be able to avoid changing ports if you can configure the server to use a different ip address: http://www.appnovation.com/blog/running-multiple-alfresco-server-instances-same-linux-machine.

-To change ports to 9091 for Alfresco and 10002 for the debugger, run this from the alfresco-view-repo directory:
+To change ports to 9091 for Alfresco and 10002 for the debugger, run this from the EMS-Repo directory:

     . switchPorts.sh 9091 10002